 gas, an energy weapon difficult to handle

 Faced with the worsening of the Ukrainian crisis, Germany ended up resolving to suspend the commissioning of Nord Stream 2, this gas pipeline which runs at the bottom of the Baltic.
 Germany already sources more than 50% of its gas from Russia.
 It would therefore be very difficult to do without this supplier.
-The country could not do without gas at all, because it is a key element of its energy transition, except to relaunch its coal-fired power stations and restart its nuclear power stations.
+The country might not do without gas at all, because it is a key element of its energy transition, except to relaunch its coal-fired power stations and restart its nuclear power stations.

 → ANALYSIS.
 Ukrainian crisis: Nord Stream 2, the gas pipeline of discord